Greece Moments Greece Moments

 22 Min Read

 It was only by chance that we came across Syros Island.
-We had never heard of this island of the Cyclades before.
-Before our first trip to Syros, we had no idea how much the island would captivate us.
-So much so that we have now visited the island several times.
+We had never heard of this Cycladic island before.
+Before our first trip to Syros, we had no idea how much the island would captivate us — so much so that we have now visited several times.

-“With its two eye-catching places Ermoupoli and Ano Syros, the island is architecturally unique.
+“With its two eye-catching towns of Ermoupoli and Ano Syros, the island is architecturally unique.
 Syros has something mysterious about it and is very different from other islands.
 No one is a stranger here, and everyone is welcome.”

 Syros Griechenland Urlaub Kykladen Ano Syros